jdcoop13/Capstone/README.md

 Problem Statement:

-Design a fraud detection system to identify fraudulent credit card transactions in real-time.
-The system should detect suspicious activities such as unauthorized transactions, unusual spending patterns, and fraudulent card usage to prevent financial losses for both cardholders and financial institutions.
+Analyze CC fraud data to find patterns in spending.
+These patterns should detect suspicious activities such as unauthorized transactions, unusual spending patterns, and fraudulent card usage to prevent financial losses for both cardholders and financial institutions.